In his book How to Keep a Spiritual Journal, Ron Klug said:

 Maybe you hated writing in school and you can’t believe you’re even thinking about writing in a journal.

 But a journal can be anything you want it to be.
 It can be handwritten or in an electronic format.
-Smart phones and tablets have dozens of apps to fit every personality.
+Computers and tablets have dozens of apps and programs to fit every personality.

 You can write a paragraph or a page, record a verse or a passage of Scripture, a prayer need or a prayer list.
 You can write everyday or only occasionally.

 Here are Some Prompts to Try Out as You Journal or Experiment with Journal Keeping: